Hugh de Morville, Lord of Westmorland

 13th-century depiction of Thomas Becket's murder; Hugh de Morville was among the assassins.

-Sir Hugh de Morville (died c.
+Hugh de Morville (died c.
 1173) was an Anglo-Norman knight who served King Henry II of England in the late 12th century.
 He is chiefly famous as one of the assassins of Thomas Becket, Archbishop of Canterbury in 1170.
 He held the title Lord of Westmorland and of Knaresborough; his father was Hugh de Morville, Constable of Scotland.

 Westmorland

 Hugh is thought to have been his father's eldest son.
 He appears in the service of King Henry from 1158.
 University of Edinburgh historian Geoffrey W. S. Barrow identifies two charters were given by the younger Hugh in his capacity as Lord of Westmorland, one being read aloud to his court at his castle of Appleby on the upper River Eden.
 One of the witnesses was Harvard de Malnurs, Constable of Knaresborough Castle.
 Malnurs' rare surname may refer to a hamlet in the northern French province of Maine, now called La Malnoyere at La Rouaudière.
 Reginald de Beauchamp, who witnessed both charters, may have been a relative of Hugh's mother Beatrice, daughter of Roger de Beauchamp of Bedford.

 Another mentioned, Peter de Lacelas, appears to be a kinsman of Gerard de Lacelles and his son Alan, who was firmly established as tenants of the de Morville's in Westmorland.
 Alan de Lascelles was captured with his lord at the siege of Alnwick Castle in July 1174.
 Lascelles has a Beauchamp rather than a Morville association, for Loucelles, whence the name was derived, is one of a small group of parishes between Bayeux and Caen from which the Beauchamps of Bedford drew their vassals of knightly rank.